Solo Bitcoin Mining Pools & Setups Compared

 • Best for: Zero-fee, self-sovereign solo mining without touching the command line

 Umbrel wraps a Bitcoin node and solo-mining stack into a point-and-click environment.
-A typical setup is running their Bitcoin node app (Core or Knots) plus a solo mining / pool app on top.
+A typical setup is running their Bitcoin node app plus a solo mining / pool app on top.
 Your Umbrel app stack talks to your full node via getblocktemplate instead of a remote pool, but it does not give you a GUI to hand-edit the template itself.

 Pros